 A recent study by the World Health Organization indicated that working 55 hours or more a week was associated with a 35% higher risk of stroke and a 17% higher risk of dying from heart disease.
 If you’ve got employees working long hours for your company, it’s time to think about their long-term health.

 If their annual executive physical exam revealed they had some heart concerns or were developing some stress-related issue, do they act on it afterward?
 Or do they just wait until the next physical to see if it’s progressed any further?

 We think of an executive physical as a roadmap to lifelong health.
 But everyone needs help to get there.

 That’s where turning your executive physical program into a full-fledged executive health program can pay dividends.

 Do your most important employees have someone helping them improve their health throughout the year?
 Do they even have a relationship with a primary care doctor?
 It’s estimated that 25% of people in the United States do not have a PCP.

-When it comes to adding primary care and wellness to your executive health program, you’re going to need to look at either boutique concierge medicine practices or larger hospitals that also have a concierge practice.
+When it comes to adding primary care and wellness to your executive health program, you’re going to need to look at either concierge medicine practices or larger hospitals that also have concierge practices.